From the Editor’s Desk “November Issue of Technically Speaking”

 From the President’s Desk “Surprising Feedback”

-by Jordan Kotick, CMTBased on our recent letters, based on my note in this newsletter, the IFTA issues are well defined.
-It is interesting though…. after the letters were sent from the Board to the MTA membership,...
+Based on our recent letters, based on my note in this newsletter, the IFTA issues are well defined.
+It is...

 From the Executive Director’s Desk “NEW CMT testing”